Jim Prentice Wildlife Corridor

 An internationally recognized conservation initiative of this sort would be fitting.

 On October 26, 2018, NCC launched the campaign publicly with a goal to raise $6.1 million.
-Since its launch, the campaign has already raised more than $4 million, allowing us to secure and steward the remaining properties in the wildlife corridor for conservation.
 The response to the campaign has been inspiring; more than 85 individuals, corporations, partner organizations and governments have given to the project.

 NCC has secured a considerable number of the properties in the corridor over the last decade; however, there are a number of critical parcels of private land that still need to be conserved to complete the corridor.